About

 Annotations, Models and Dependent Types

-As you can note from table above, there is a factory to each annotation in the library typing.
-In this sense, you can also think of a factory as a way to implement the type annotations from typing.
-In this way:
+As you can note from table above, there is a factory associated to each annotation in the library typing.
+In this sense, you can also think of a factory as a way to implement the type annotations from typing:

-typed can be viewed as a library in which type hints really works.
+{typed} can be viewed as a library in which type hints really work.

-Note that the factories of typed that corresponds to type annotations in typing are always “type operations”.
-On other and, we commented that in typed there are other kinds of factories.
+Note that the factories of {typed} that corresponds to type annotations in typing are always “type operations”.
+On other and, we commented that there are other kinds of factories.
 Therefore, actually

 A special flavor of factories are the so-called models.
 They receive a bunch of arguments and produces types that have such arguments as attributes.
 They work similar to dataclasses or to classes that extends BaseModel in pydantic, being specially used for data validation (this will be discussed in the sequence - see here).
 So: